benjishults/extensible-examples/DevelopmentStory.md

 The code you would write in (e.g.) Spring would be almost identical.

+In Spring, this comes down to a hashtable lookup.
+There is no reflection here.

 # Type 3

 Now the product folks come along and tell you that they have a new type of message they want us to handle.

-1. Validation: An entity of type `typo` must have a `case` value of `suit`.
+1. Validation: An entity of type `bigType` must have a `case` value of `large`.
-2. Processing: The processing of an entity of type `typo` should result in the return value of `dressing applied`.
+2. Processing: The processing of an entity of type `bigType` should result in the return value of `largeness handled`.

 ## Add the new feature without editing any existing code other than configuration code

+Depending on the DI framework you are using, you may not have to edit any existing code to make this work!

-The only existing code we have to edit is `ValidatorsBeanRegistry` and `ProcessorsBeanRegistry`.
+In our DI framework, the only existing code we have to edit is `ValidatorsBeanRegistry` and `ProcessorsBeanRegistry`.
 I.e., configuration code that adds new beans to the context.

 Other than that, we write a new, one-line implementation of `Processor`